Am0031/note-taker/README.md

 THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column
 ```

-## Getting Started
+## File structure

-On the back end, the application should include a `db.json` file that will be used to store and retrieve notes using the `fs` module.
+On the back end, the application includes a `db.json` file that is used to store the notes.
+These are saved and retrieved using the `fs` module.

-The following HTML routes should be created:
+The following HTML routes have been created:

-- `GET /notes` should return the `notes.html` file.
+- `GET /notes` -> returns the `notes.html` file.

-- `GET *` should return the `index.html` file.
+- `GET *` -> returns the `index.html` file.

-The following API routes should be created:
+The following API routes have been created:

-- `GET /api/notes` should read the `db.json` file and return all saved notes as JSON.
+- `GET /api/notes` -> reads the `db.json` file and returns all saved notes as JSON.

-- `POST /api/notes` should receive a new note to save on the request body, add it to the `db.json` file, and then return the new note to the client.
-You'll need to find a way to give each note a unique id when it's saved (look into npm packages that could do this for you).
+- `POST /api/notes` -> receives a new note to save on the request body, adds it to the `db.json` file, and then return the new note to the user.
+Each note is given a unique id when saved with the use of the uuid module.

-## Bonus
+- `DELETE /api/notes/:id` -> receives a query parameter that contains the id of a note to delete, reads all notes from the `db.json` file, removes the note with the given `id` property, and then rewrites the notes to the `db.json` file.

-You haven’t learned how to handle DELETE requests, but this application offers that functionality on the front end.
-As a bonus, try to add the DELETE route to the application using the following guideline:
+## Contact

-- `DELETE /api/notes/:id` should receive a query parameter that contains the id of a note to delete.
-To delete a note, you'll need to read all notes from the `db.json` file, remove the note with the given `id` property, and then rewrite the notes to the `db.json` file.
+If you have any questions about this application, feel free to get in touch by sending me an [email](mailto:amelie.pira@gmail.com).